Bicycle Network: Parkiteer Bike Cages

 22 February 2012 The forecourt at Epping station today was filled with commuters slurping smoothies and talking about bike parking at the station.

 The hot topic of conversation was not only how good the berry smoothies tasted, but also the fantastic location of the 50th Parkiteer cage.
-Many people jumped on bikes and made their own drinks, while others preferred to have one pedalled for them by Bicycle Network Victoria staff.
+Many people jumped on bikes and made their own drinks, while others preferred to have one pedalled for them by Bicycle Network staff.